China’s Economy Is Undergoing a Huge Transformation That No One’s Talking About

 But it’s important to keep things in perspective.
 Compared to past major market crashes, China’s recent correction doesn’t appear that bad.

 Any bad news in this case can be seen as good news.
-I think that in the next three months we might see further monetary stimulus, following from the currency debasement nearly three weeks ago.
+I think that in the next three months we might see further monetary stimulus, following the currency debasement nearly three weeks ago.
 We might also see the implementation of new reforms in order to address the colossal infrastructure programs China has announced in the last couple of years, the most monumental being the “One Road, One Belt” initiative.

 Dividend-Paying Stocks Helped Stanch the Losses